Nerwyn/android-tv-card/README.md

 - Refactored to use proper types (no anys!) and separated large objects like the default keys and sources into their own files.
 - Proper use of packages such as `lit-element` and `custom-card-helpers`.
+- Separates out buttons, touchpad, and slider into separate lit elements for better stability and maintainability.
 - Provides a clean base on which to add future features.

 **Redesigned for the [Android TV Remote integration](https://www.home-assistant.io/integrations/androidtv_remote/) (but can be used for anything)**